theolujay/paystack-api-wrapper/docs/USAGE.md

 # Paystack Python Client: Full Usage Guide

-This guide provides a detailed walkthrough of the `paystack` library, covering initialization, making API calls, handling responses, robust error management, and other advanced topics.
+This guide provides a detailed walkthrough of the `paystack-api-wrapper` library, covering initialization, making API calls, handling responses, robust error management, and other advanced topics.

 For a brief overview, see the main [README.md](../README.md).